 They truly are detail monsters.
 The get all out of that recording.
 I expected to be annoyed by lower resolution files, but I enjoyed them greatly even on some mp3s I had listened to.
 Sometimes I got scared, as I thought some sounds came from my room and I was preparing for battle if any intruder had broken in my secret audiophile lair:

 Ok, the bass…These headphones DO NOT lack bass!
 I repeat…they DO NOT lack any bass!
 Their bass is awesome, actually.
-It goes very very deep, it is very punchy, very fast and knows how to jam.
+It is very punchy, very fast and knows how to jam.

 The mids are top notch too.
 The instruments and voices have a wonderfully detailed texture.

 The voices are well reproduced but they could use more body and a more natural tone.